adamwired7/polished-carmine-6873/README.md

 ### Android

-Create step definitions that mach each line/step in the scenario with the following java format:
+Create step definitions that match each line/step in the scenario with the following java format:

     //Given("{STEP}")
     public void methodName() throws UIUiObjectNotFoundException, InterruptedException {
         {JAVA}
     }

+All methods for actions *MUST* be void

 Here's a real example: